Transport configuration options

 Connection Configuration URI

-Any Apache ActiveMQ JMS connection can be configured using the URL or explicitly setting properties on the ActiveMQConnection or ActiveMQConnectionFactory objects themselves.
+Any Apache ActiveMQ Classic JMS connection can be configured using the URL or explicitly setting properties on the ActiveMQConnection or ActiveMQConnectionFactory objects themselves.

 For more information see Connection Configuration URI